This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Crucial Do’s and Don’ts for Maintaining Worms

-Here are things you need to know to attract worms and harmful things that could keep them away from your garden.
+You need to know things to attract worms and harmful things that could keep them away from your garden.

 Their Likes:

-- Corrugated cardboard and newspaper: Soak these materials or shred them and place them in your garden.
+• Corrugated cardboard and newspaper: Soak or shred these materials and place them in your garden.

 Their Dislikes: